Lingerie Gift Guide: How to Have a Boudoir Photo Shoot

 Probably the hardest thing to control is your face, and especially for boudoir portraits, this is how you convey a lot of the mood.
 For boudoir, I don’t think you can go wrong with a relaxed smile.
 Are you playing up the demure ingenue or the seductive temptress?
 Trying to channel Bettie Page or a Gil Elvgren pinup doll?
 The first choice you’ll probably want to make is whether you want to make direct eye contact with the camera or hold your gaze askance, and you may find one of them feels a lot more comfortable.

 Whether posing your face or body, it helps a lot to practice in advance in front of a mirror.
-Study poses that you like in illustrations or photographs – what makes them work?
+Study poses you like in illustrations or photographs – what makes them work?
 Will they work for you or only for a 5’10” professional fashion model?
 It’s easy to get very excited but make sure you’ve got your reality check turned on.

 It’s very important to communicate with the photographer.
 Do you have a favorite side of your face?
 What do you think are your best (and worst) features?
 What mood are you going for?
 Some of these things should also be communicated to the makeup artist – what color eyeshadow do you think best complements your eyes, for example?
 Self-conscious about your hooded eyelids?
 Love cupid’s bow lips?